 - Lockout conditions, so patrons can enter pubs after 1am until closing time;

 - Liquor trading hours to be extended from 3am to 3.30am, provided development consent is in place to allow the venue to stay open; and

 - Restrictions to be lifted on the types of drinks that may be served, allowing higher strength cocktails, neat spirits and shooters.

 A total of 21 venues have signed up for the State-led trial.

 To support the community and local business through the phase 2 trial, the City of Newcastle has reviewed its Newcastle After Dark Strategy, along with the Community Survey conducted in 2020, and identified a range of support projects to implement in support of the trial.

 CN is undertaking to deliver the following projects :

-- Night Safe Program: Revised program in partnership with Not-for-Profit Organisations to ensure proactive harm minimisation and support for nightlife participants.
+- Safe Streets Program: Revised program in partnership with Not-for-Profit Organisations to ensure proactive harm minimisation and support for nightlife participants.

 - Community Consultation: CN will conduct the Newcastle After Dark Survey, City Centre Resident Survey and In-Venue data collection via the Patron Survey as part of the continued surveying of participant and general community to understand sentiment and behaviour.